cernanalysispreservation/analysispreservation.cern.ch/docs/tutorials.rst

 Analysis software
 ~~~~~~~~~~~~~~~~~~~

 Analysis software can be captured directly from git repositories.
-Special attention has been taken to ensure analysis automation and creating analysis workflow which can also be captured using the form.
+Analysis workflows which facilitate analysis automation can also be documented with the form.

 .. image:: _static/fig4.png

-Additional documentation
+Additional resources
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Additional documentation section captures resources such as presentation, publications and other internal documentation.
+The additional resources section captures presentations, publications and other internal documentation.

 .. image:: _static/fig5.png